mpa139/allanlab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Brussels Institute for Quantum - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a dynamic research group from ULB.
+Our aim is to explore and understand quantum materials.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >